 Initiative: Workforce Development, Adult Education and Literacy (AEL) and Vocational Rehabilitation (VR) are key partners in addressing the business talent and labor needs of their communities.
 To accurately determine those needs they collectively assess and identify skills gaps and other training needs and services to prepare job seekers or an employer's existing workforce for success.
 We strive to collectively present a common, unified front as workforce development services available through WSGC, VR, and AEL.
 These include services to businesses, as well as job seekers being served by either WSGC or our AEL/VR customers or consumers.
 We've developed detailed interagency agreements (MOUs/MOAs), a cross agency point of contact both for business services and job seeker services and have an existing referral and reverse referral system in place.
 Likewise, key frontline and operational staff meet regularly, especially in instances of partner initiatives; Summer Earn and Learn (SEAL), Paid Work Experience (PWE) or other projects that require continuous collaboration.
 Otherwise, all interagency staff strive to meet quarterly to assess operational effectiveness and adapt service delivery procedures accordingly (of necessary).
 Together, we are constantly cross-referencing the list of job postings with the skills of our participants to determine employment suitability.
 We are regularly working with employers that would be willing to hire an UI claimant, LTU, VR consumer, NCP-Choices, AEL participant, etc. candidate if the job seeker didn't have the necessary skills, then upgrading via most appropriate (allowable) funding stream, always with the goal of matching trainees as quickly as possible with employment or advancement opportunities.
-As a result of our collective efforts, our partnership we were awarded the Board/AEL/VR Collaboration Award at the 2019 TWC Annual Conference.
+As a result of our collective efforts and partnership we were awarded the Board/AEL/VR Collaboration Award at the 2019 TWC Annual Conference and VC AEL being awarded a Co-Enrollment award at the recent 2022 TWC Annual Conference.